mialkin-old/dictionary/README.md

 0 0 * * * sudo docker exec backuper dotnet /app/Backuper.dll
 ```

-Command above is going to run Backuper's console application inside of the container once a day at Midnight UTC.
+Command above is going to run Backuper's console application inside of the container once a day at midnight UTC.
 Here we assume that Backuper's container  name is "backuper".

 Save the file.
 On Ubuntu you should see right after that the following message: